-While the original Markowitz model forms a quadratic programming problem, following Sharpe [81], many attempts have been made to linearize the portfolio optimization procedure (c.f., [84] and references therein).
-Certainly, to model advantages of a diversification, risk measures cannot be linear function of \mathbf{x} .
-Nevertheless, the risk measure can be LP computable in the case of discrete random variables, i.e., in the case of returns defined by their realizations under the specified scenarios.
+While the original Markowitz model forms a quadratic programming problem, following Sharpe (1971a), many attempts have been made to linearize the portfolio optimization procedure (c.f., Speranza (1993) and references therein).
+Certainly, to model advantages of a diversification, risk measures cannot be linear function of x.
+Nevertheless, the risk measure can be LP computable in the case of discrete random variables, i.e., in the case of returns defined by their realizations under the specified scenarios (actually, in practice, a variable can still be considered continuous and then approximated by scenarios using a (typically large) sample).
 We will consider T scenarios with probabilities p_t (where t = 1, ..., T).
-Assume that for each random variable R_j its realization r{jt} under the scenario t are known.
-Typically, the realizations are derived from historical data treating T historical periods as equally probable scenarios ($p_t = 1/t$).
+Assume that for each random variable R_i its realization r{it} under the scenario t are known.
+Typically, the realizations are derived from historical data though they should represent the distribution of future returns.
+Frequently, a straightforward approach treating T historical periods as equally probable scenarios $(p_t = 1/T)$ is considered.
+However, we consider any arbitrary probability distributions represented by various probabilities p_t .
 Similar to the mean $\mu(\mathbf{x})$, the realizations of the portfolio returns $R{\mathbf{x}}$ are given by $y_t = \sum{j=1}^n r{jt} x_j$.
 Therefore, several risk measures referring to the realizations can be LP computable.
-In particular, Konno and Yamazaki [38] presented and analyzed the complete portfolio optimization model (MAD model) based on the risk measure defined as the mean absolute deviation from the mean:
+In particular, Konno and Yamazaki (1991) presented and analyzed the complete portfolio optimization model (MAD model) based on the risk measure defined as the mean absolute deviation from the mean: